HarryXu497/thoj/README.md

 # THOJ

-THOJ is a web application for problem/contest hosting and judging code written by Tommy Shan and Harry Xu for the ICS3U6 Computer Science course at Richmond Hill High School.
+Tommy-Harry Online Judge (THOJ) is a web application for problem/contest hosting and judging code written by Tommy Shan and Harry Xu for the ICS3U6 Computer Science course at Richmond Hill High School.

 ## Inspiration